Kevaunjh/SoftwareQualityLab01/README.md

-<p>This is the Github for lab deliverable 01 that is centralized around understanding that using tools in maven.</p>
+<p>This is the Github for lab deliverable 01, centralized around understanding and using tools in Maven.</p>

+<p>Kevaun Harris - 100822219</p>